jantman/pelican-themes/pelican-bootstrap3/README.md

 * `GITHUB_SKIP_FORK`
 * `GITHUB_SHOW_USER_LINK`

+Enabling `GITHUB_USER` will also add a responsive version of the standard "Fork me on Github" banner to the page.

 ### Twitter Feed

 The theme can show a Twitter feed widget of your recent tweets in the